Purposeful, real world problem-based learning

 Deep engagement with standards-based academics through multi-disciplinary “deep dives” into real world problems.

 Project-based learning is a curricular framework that has been demonstrated to outperform traditional educational models for students ranging from the elementary level to advanced placement courses.
-At Cajal Academy, we are building on this powerful framework to integrate our students’ therapeutic goals, as well as the academic content they need to understand the science behind them.
+At Cajal Academy, we built on this powerful framework to develop the critical thinking, executive function and social skills that students who have meaningfully unique ways of seeing things the skills they’ll need to turn those perspectives into thought-leadership as the adults they will become.

-Each cross-disciplinary project starts by identifying the academic content and skills to be covered, starting with the Next Generation Science Standards and Connecticut state standards.
+Each cross-disciplinary project starts by identifying the academic content and skills to be covered, starting with the Next Generation Science Standards and Connecticut state curriculum standards for each grade level enrolled.
 These are combined with the individualized therapeutic goals we have identified for each student.
 We then add to this the scientific content that each student needs to intellectually understand and contextualize both their differences, and how their therapeutic strategies work to address them.

 From there, our team collaborates across academic and therapeutic areas to develop rigorous, real-world problems integrating these disparate areas in a truly cross-disciplinary way.
 These immersive project become unifying themes that are woven throughout all of our core content classes, including language arts, math, science, social studies, fine arts and even physio, social skills and social-emotional classes.
 Examining different facets of a problem through these multiple lenses build flexible and critical thinking and helps students learn to challenge their preconceptions and develop new perspectives.
 Students work together to design a course of study to answer a driving question that cannot be answered on Google, execute their plan and then manifest their learnings.
+Each project follows the same design process, developing transferable executive function skills.
 Students are assessed at the conclusion of each project to measure their progress towards mastering the curricular content and standards presented in that unit, through a competency-based approach.
 This recognizes that student learning is not linear and underlines our emphasis on developing a growth mindset as we continue work to develop our “not yet skills.”

 Purposeful learning through real world problem solving